 But, if you’re about to hit retirement age or have already done so, you will also be collecting social security or a pension, reaping the benefits of all those years of hard work.

-That’s why we know that one of the most important questions on your mind is:
+That’s why we know that one of the most critical questions on your mind is:

 Will I be able to receive social security retirement income while living in Panama?

 Yes!
-The easy answer to this question is that yes, you will be able to receive those very important monthly Social Security retirement payments while living in Panama.
+The easy answer is that you will be able to receive those very important monthly Social Security retirement payments while living in Panama.

 If you prefer, you can continue to have your Social Security retirement payments go into a US bank, then wire the money to Panama.
-Or, you can use a debit card to access the cash from an ATM machine in Panama, but the fees are $6.50 for $250 in cash.
+You can also use a debit card to access cash from an ATM in Panama, but the fees are $6.50 for $250 in cash.
 Another option is writing a check from a US bank to deposit into your Panama account.

 Whether living in Panama or another country, you can receive your Social Security retirement payments.